Jet mixing enhancement with Bayesian optimization, deep learning, and persistent data topology: Results

-The flow structures are presented by the bottom view of the instantaneous Q-parameter isosurfaces (Fig.~\ref{fig:PerformanceGraphs}a2, b2, and c2).
-The arms of the ad hoc blooming jet are not explicitly observed due to the interaction between the vortex rings aligned closely.
+The flow structures are presented by the bottom view of the instantaneous Q-parameter isosurfaces (figure~\ref{fig:PerformanceGraphs}a2, b2, and c2).
+The arms of the ad hoc blooming jet are not explicitly observed due to the interaction between the closely aligned vortex rings.
 A double-helix jet is formulated by the BO solution.
-The jet bifurcates into two branches and then experiences continuous bifurcation along the azimuth until the vortex rings break.
+The jet bifurcates into two branches, which rotate with a specific frequency (see figure~\ref{fig:res:rotation}) and then experiences continuous bifurcation along the azimuth until the vortex rings break.
 This type of jet has not been reported in the literature so far.
 We reserve it for future investigation.
 The BO-DL optimized jet produces a $7$-armed blooming jet, with the vortex rings eventually propagating along $7$ different trajectories.
 The contour slices of the time-averaged streamwise velocity also confirm the spreading observed from the vortex rings.
 The 11 branches generated by the ad hoc forcing can be traced in $x=8D$.
 The BO-optimized jet shows more continuous distribution along the circumference due to the azimuthal bifurcation of two helix-shaped arms.
 The blooming jet features the earliest and furthest spreading.
 This leads to the largest effective mixing radius, $4.22 R_{\rm eq,0}$ at $x=8D$, followed by BO optimized jet with $R_{\rm eq}=3.65 R_{\rm eq,0}$, and the ad hoc forced jet with $R_{\rm eq}=2.77 R_{\rm eq,0}$.